sourya-guha/wanderlust/README.md

     ```
 7.  **Open a Pull Request** from your forked repository to the `main` branch of the original repository.
 Describe your changes in detail.

-## 📄 License Information

-This project currently does not have a specified license.
-Please contact the owner, sourya-guha, for licensing details or before using this project for commercial purposes.

-## 🙏 Acknowledgments

-*   Special thanks to [Unsplash](https://unsplash.com/) for providing beautiful, high-quality images used as placeholders in the sample data.